-The activities for ensuring safety throughout the lifetime of a nuclear fuel cycle R&D facility involve different groups and interfaces with other areas such as those relating to nuclear security and to the State system for nuclear material accounting and control.
-Activities with such interfaces should be identified in the management system, coordinated, planned and conducted to ensure effective communication and clear assignment of responsibilities.
-Communications regarding safety and security should ensure that confidentiality of information is maintained.
-This includes the system of nuclear material accounting and control, for which information security should be coordinated in a manner ensuring that subcriticality and other safety and security measures are not compromised.
-Potential conflicts between the transparency of information relating to safety matters and protection of information for security reasons are required to be addressed (see para.
+The activities for ensuring safety throughout the lifetime of a nuclear fuel cycle R&D facility involve different groups as well as interfaces with other areas, such as those relating to nuclear security and to the State system of accounting for and control of nuclear material.
+Activities with such interfaces should be identified in the management system and should be coordinated, planned and conducted to ensure effective communication and clear assignment of responsibilities.
+Communications regarding safety and nuclear security should ensure that confidentiality of information is maintained.
+This includes communications in relation to the system of nuclear material accounting and control, for which information security should be coordinated in a manner ensuring that safety and security measures are not compromised.
+Potential conflicts between the transparency of information relating to safety matters and the protection of information for nuclear security reasons are required to be addressed (see para.
 4.10 of GSR Part 2 [9]).

 3.4.
-In determining how the requirements of the management system for safety of a nuclear fuel cycle R&D facility are to be applied, a graded approach based on the relative importance to safety of each item or process is required to be used (see Requirement 7 and para.
+In determining how the requirements of the management system for the safety of a nuclear fuel cycle R&D facility are to be applied, a graded approach based on the relative importance to safety of each item or process is required to be used (see Requirement 7 and para.
 4.15 of GSR Part 2 [9]).

 3.5.
-The management system is required to support the development and maintenance of a strong safety culture (see Requirement 12 of GSR Part 2 [9]).
-This should address all aspects of safety (including radiological radiation safety, criticality safety,4 and chemical safety, fire and industrial safety).
-Special consideration should be given to all processes covered by the management system that are associated with handling plutonium, including (where appropriate) transition to hot commissioning or assigning new staff to activities involving plutonium handling (see also para.
+The management system is required to support the development and maintenance of a strong safety culture (see Requirement 12 of GSR Part 2 [9]), and should address all aspects of safety (including radiation safety, criticality safety4, chemical safety, fire safety and industrial safety).
+Special consideration should be given to all processes covered by the management system that are associated with handling plutonium, including (where appropriate) transition to hot commissioning and assignment of new staff to activities involving plutonium handling (see also para.
 8.27 of SSR-4 [1]).